“Help Keep Home in the Family”

 We believe when children can’t be with their parents, they should be with their family.

 A vibrant future for all children in kinship care.

 Foster Kinship strengthens kinship caregivers’ capacity to provide safe, permanent, and nurturing homes for children.

 Our first goal is to build a foundation of safety for children by meeting immediate needs of the kinship family.

 Our second goal is to provide the most permanent home for children by stabilizing the kinship family.

 Our final goal is to meet the well-being needs of children by increasing caregivers’ capacity.

 Foster Kinship’s programs are designed to meet goals through the following objectives:

 Legal Status: Families are given tools to increase the stability of the placement through legal means such as guardianship.

-Financial Resources: Families are assisted with applications for financial support and may be eligible for a small amount of cash assistance from Foster Kinship.
+Financial Resources: Families are assisted with applications for financial support and may be eligible for emergency resources from Foster Kinship.